KAS S1 Access Control Gateway - Ceiling Mount, Wireless BLE and Sub-GHz, LAN PoE or Wi-Fi

 - Position centrally relative to the doors being served.
 Avoid locations above metal ducting, concrete beams, or structural steel without range testing.

-- Wi-Fi with GPO transformer (Option 2) suits small installations or where LAN cabling is impractical.
+- Wi-Fi with GPO transformer (Option 2) suits small installations or where LAN cabling is impractical — but requires stable 2.4 GHz Wi-Fi.
+See the How to Improve Wi-Fi Stability guide before deploying.

 - DC loop cable from a remote transformer (Option 3) suits retrofit sites.
 Refer to the Wiring and Installation tab for DC circuit design data including maximum cable distance and transformer output requirements.